Quality and methodology information for the sexually transmitted infections and National Chlamydia Screening Programme data release for England

 The following strengths of the data have been identified:

-- CTAD and GUMCAD data reporting to UKHSA is mandatory so, in combination, they are a comprehensive source of STI testing and diagnoses in England
+- CTAD and GUMCAD data reporting to UKHSA is mandatory so, in combination, it is a comprehensive source of STI testing and diagnoses in England

-- CTAD and GUMCAD data are submitted quarterly and therefore provide timely data on STI testing and diagnoses, and reporters can retrospectively update previous submissions
+- CTAD and GUMCAD data are submitted quarterly and therefore provide timely data on STI testing and diagnoses (provisional counts of selected STI diagnoses are published quarterly), and reporters can retrospectively update previous submissions

 - data validation rules (applied at the point of submission) ensure that all fields are completed properly

-- tests and diagnosis data are reported with depersonalised geographical information about where the tests were provided, and the area of residence of the person tested
+- test and diagnosis data is reported with depersonalised geographical information about where the tests were provided, and the area of residence of the person tested

 The following limitations of the data have been identified: